-Dealing with variances
+Dealing with Variances

 But managers are not dumb to not know all these.
 They expect actual costs to be different from standard costs.
-However, one of the main objectives behind using standard costing to find out these variances and investigate the reasons behind them.
+However, one of the main objectives behind using standard costing is to find out these variances and investigate the reasons behind them.

 Activity-Based Cost Accounting

-- Activities which go into their production
+- Activities that go into their production

 - Quantity of resources consumed by these activities

-Steps in using Activity Based Costing
+Steps in using Activity-Based Costing

 ABC costing is a bit complex.
 So, to simplify it, let us understand it with the help of an example.
 Suppose there is a firm which manufactures jeans, shirts, and trousers.
 The firm wants to calculate how much it costs to produce jeans, shirts, and trousers individually.
 The firm decides to use ABC costing to find out the relevant costs.
-Following are the steps which firms will have to take:
+Following are the steps that firms will have to take:

 Identify what all activities are required to manufacture the product.
 In our example, the activities may be purchasing, processing, transporting, etc.